Niki-Mozzon/NodeJs-with-Typescript/README.md

 ### 1 Step

-This Repository has multiple projects: open the folder of the project you are interested with Visual Studio Code.
+This Repository has multiple projects: open the folder of the project you want to run with Visual Studio Code.

 ### 2 Step

-Run on the integrated terminal of VSC the command "npm install" and wait for NodeJs Package Manager to finish the installation
+Type on the integrated terminal of VSC "npm install" press enter and wait for NodeJs Package Manager to finish the installation

 ### 3 Step

-Once the installation it's done type "npm start" and press enter on the same terminal to build the application.
+Once the installation is done run the command "npm start" on the same terminal to build the application.

 ### 4 Step

-If the application built successfully\* you should be able to enter in the web application client clicking on the following link: http://localhost:3000.
+If the application built successfully\* you should be able to enter in the web application client by clicking on the following link: http://localhost:3000.

 #